-Number of active listings: a listing represents a contract between a seller and a real estate agent to promote the sale of a home using CT Multiple Listing Services.
-The number of homes being actively listed changes every day as new listings come on the market, so we take a “snapshot” copy of data for all active transactions on the 1st business day of the month, and these data are used in analysis of “Active Listings”.
+Number of active listings: A listing represents a contract between a seller and a real estate agent to promote the sale of a home using CT Multiple Listing Services.
+The number of homes being actively listed changes every day as new listings come on the market, so we take a “snapshot” copy of data for all active transactions on the 1st business day of the month, and this data is used in analysis of “Active Listings”.

-Closing Price/Listing Price %: the price agreed for sale of a home often is different from the asking/listing price, this % measure indicates the difference based on the listing price.
+Closing Price/Listing Price %: The price agreed for the sale of a home often is different from the asking/listing price, this percent measure indicates the difference based on the listing price.

 There are also a number of statistical-type measures which we routinely report as well which are described below.

 Average: This is also known as the “mean” – just the sum of all the values in a set (e.g. the set of closing prices for homes in a town like Groton for a specific period of time such as the month of June in 2015) divided by the number of values in the set.

 Range: The highest and lowest values in a set, also known as the “Max” and “Min”.

 Median: The value in a set exactly in the middle; the value where there are the same number of values below AND above that value in the set.
 If the set has an even number of values in it and there is no one value “in the middle”, then the median value would be the average of the two middle values.